shahzaib-s-warraich/shahzaib-s-warraich.github.io/content/deep-ba-sampling.md

 author: '[Matthew Finlayson](https://mattf1n.github.io)'
 ---

+TL;DR: we can use *any* intermediate LM representation to prove that a subset of next-token candidates have non-zero probability.

 In my paper ["Closing the Curious Case of Neural Text Degeneration"](https://openreview.net/forum?id=dONpC9GL1o), we show that when a LM outputs the embedding $h$, and we assume that the model outputs the distribution $\hat{p}$